 The Mirage 4 does not seem to have any serious durability issues, but some have noted feeling initially skeptical early on.
 Many runners have had an issue with fraying of the thin threads in the shoe’s upper, as early as 15 miles into the shoes.
 The thicker support threads do not seem to be affected by this issue and as such, there does not seem to be any significant problems.
 Some runners have reported worrying about a possible improper fit of the shoes’ carbon lugs into their slots, but have not had any actual problems with them detaching from the shoe due to the fit.
 The new FlexFilm in the upper has been noted for great durability in the toe-box despite its lighter design.

 The new PowerGrid heel disperses impact forces and together with the TPU plastic plate, and moderately thick midsole, the Mirage 4 provides adequate cushioning and protection from the elements: rocks, hard pavement and other potential sources of unneeded pain, encountered during long runs

 in this shoe’s intended terrain.

-There may never be a way to truly feel and respond to impact with the ground like directly connecting with earth.
-So, it is not surprising that runners who are used to a traditionally minimal shoe might be a little disappointed by responsiveness of the Mirage 4.
+There may never be a way to truly feel and respond to impact with the ground like directly connecting with the earth.
+So, it is not surprising that runners who are used to a traditionally minimal shoe might be a little disappointed by the responsiveness of the Mirage 4.
 The shoe has great responsiveness for its relative thickness, but some runners said they couldn’t feel a ground connection.
 Some even called the shoe clunky.

-The Mirage 4’s support features are the EVA+/Powerfoam, the PowerGrid heel and the TPU plastic plate, which does a solid job of providing light/moderate support.
+The Mirage 4’s support features are the EVA+/Powerfoam, the PowerGrid heel, and the TPU plastic plate, which does a solid job of providing light/moderate support.